centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 **Note**: A value must be specified for each field in this menu except for the multi-selection parameter when metrics are excluded.

-By defaut, all metrics will be applied.
+By default, all metrics will be applied.

 </TabItem>
 <TabItem value="3.
 Report publication (Optional)" label="3.
 Report publication (Optional)">